tianliDing/Projectssss/shell/README.md

  - `cd <path>`

-     //to change the current working directory of the shell to <path>
+     to change the current working directory of the shell to <path>

  - `!history`

-     //to print out each command in the history in order.
+     to print out each command in the history in order.

  - `# <n>`

-     //to print and execute the nth command in history where n is a non-negative integer.
+     to print and execute the nth command in history where n is a non-negative integer.

  - `! <prefix>`

-     //to print and execute the last command that has the specified prefex.
+     to print and execute the last command that has the specified prefex.
 If no match is found, print the appropriate error
      and do not store anything in the history.
 The prefix may be empty.

  - `exit`

-     //to exit current process
+     to exit current process

  As well as external Commands and logical operator